Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Low Mutual Coherence Matrix Construction

-where $\rho>0$ is a smoothness parameter.
-Note that the smooth function $f_{\rho}$ can approximate the nonsmooth $f$ with arbitrary precision and it is easiler to be minimized.
+where $\rho>0$ is a smoothing parameter.
+Note that the smooth function $f_{\rho}$ can approximate the nonsmooth $f$ with an arbitrary precision and it is easier to be minimized.
 Indeed, $f$ and $f_\rho$ have the following relationship